Sshahryar/Leetcode/README.md

 Dynamic programming and for loop.

-### Solution Oct7, 2023 (Java, leetcode) 1420.
+### Solution Oct 7, 2023 (Java, leetcode) 1420.
 Build Array Where You Can Find The Maximum Exactly K Comparisons (Hard)
 Im .LeetcodeDailySolution folder as Oct7,2023.java

 #### Prompt: